-If you have a question, my hope is that you find the answer in this handbook.
-If not, please ask our Divisional Secretaries, Receptionists, or any member of the Senior Leadership Team.
-We are all here to help you and your family, whilst working together for the very best interest of every student.
+If you have questions, my hope is that you find the answer in this handbook.
+If not, please reach out to our Divisional Secretaries, Receptionists, myself, or any member of the Senior Leadership Team.
+We are all here to help and support you and your family in any way we can.

-I hope that you find GWA the warm, welcoming and inclusive community that I have experienced in my three years here.
+I hope that you find GWA the warm, welcoming and inclusive community that I have experienced in my four years here.

-I look forward to providing leadership and coordination of our Primary Years Programme and having a fantastic year together.
+I look forward to providing leadership and coordination of our Primary Years Programme, fostering relationships and having a wonderful year together.